arungudelli/python.shiksha/content/en/tips/sort-dictionary-by-values.md

 Even lesser lines of code with equal computational time.
 But we have an issue ?

 All the above discussed methods are applicable only to **Python 3.7+** only.
-What about users having lower python versions.
+What about users having lower Python versions.

-We also have a crack for the users of lower versions of python.
+We also have a crack for the users of lower versions of Python.

 ## Using OrderedDict